microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 [![](../_static/images/howto_guides/portal_guide/2025-05_ShowHide.png)](../_static/images/howto_guides/portal_guide/2025-05_ShowHide.png)

-Users are encouraged to populate as many of the columns as possible, but not all are required or relevant to all sample types or research.
+Submitters are encouraged to populate as many of the columns as possible, but not all are required or relevant to all sample types or research.
 To accommodate such needs, the Biosample Metadata interface distinguishes between required, recommended, and optional columns.
 Which columns appear on the screen can be controlled with the show/hide menu.
-This tool can be used to hide optional or optional + recommended columns, and the show sub-menu can be used to center a particular section on the user’s screen.
+This tool can be used to hide optional or optional + recommended columns, and the show sub-menu can be used to center a particular section on the submitter’s screen.

 ##### Jump to Column Search

 [![](../_static/images/howto_guides/portal_guide/2025-05_ColumnSearch.png)](../_static/images/howto_guides/portal_guide/2025-05_ColumnSearch.png)

 A ‘Jump to column’ feature is available for searching for specific metadata fields.
 The columns in the ‘Jump to column’ menu are listed in the order they appear on the interface when no visibility constraint has been applied.
-Users can either scroll though the listed columns or type in any portion of a column's name.
-For example, as shown above, users can search for the term ‘carbon’ in order to find the ‘carbon/nitrogen ratio’ column.
+Submitters can either scroll though the listed columns or type in any portion of a column's name.
+For example, as shown above, submitters can search for the term ‘carbon’ in order to find the ‘carbon/nitrogen ratio’ column.
 Many slots are available for sample metadata completion, but not all are required or relevant depending on your research questions.
 The ‘Jump to column’ feature allows the submitter to find the attributes they need and those relevant to their samples.

 ##### Real Time Validation